Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Note that any user can at any time suggest that your listing needs edits.
 They can mark your business as closed or spam.
 To learn more about this, follow the following link:

-If you need to edit your business name, click on the pencil icon right underneath the image at the very top of your Google My Business panel and modify your name if you have to.
+If you need to edit your business name, click on the pencil icon right underneath the image at the very top of your Google Business Profile panel and modify your name if you have to.

 You can get faced with three possible scenarios when adding your business address: